Consistent Query Answering for Existential Rules with Closed Predicates: Databases, dependencies and queries

-\else \inlinesubsection{Syntax} \fi We call \emph{predicate signature} (or simply \emph{signature}) a set of predicate symbols with an associated arity.
+We call \emph{predicate signature} (or simply \emph{signature}) a set of predicate symbols with an associated arity.
 A \emph{term} is either a variable symbol or a constant symbol.
 A \emph{predicate atom} (or simply \emph{atom}) is an expression of the form $p(\vseq{t})$, where $p$ is a predicate of arity $n$ and $\vseq{t}$ is a $n$-tuple of terms.
-We say that an atom $\alpha$ is ground (or that $\alpha$ is a fact) if no variable occur in it.
+We say that an atom $\alpha$ is \emph{ground} (or that $\alpha$ is a \emph{fact}) if no variable occur in it.
 An \emph{inequality atom} (or just \emph{inequality}) is an expression of the form $t\neq t'$, where $t$ and $t'$ are terms.
+Given a first-order (FO) formula (or a set thereof) $\phi$, we denote as $\vars(\phi)$ the set of variables occurring in $\phi$.
+Moreover, given an FO theory $\Phi$, we denote by $\pred(\Phi)$ the set of predicates occurring in $\Phi$.

 Given a predicate signature $\S$, a \emph{DB instance} (or simply \emph{database}) $\D$ for $\S$ is a set of facts over the predicates of $\S$.
-W.l.o.g.\ we assume that a signature always contains the special predicate $\bot$ of arity 0, and that no database contains the fact $\bot$.
+Hereinafter, we assume w.l.o.g.\ that a signature always contains the special predicate $\bot$ of arity 0, and that no database contains the fact $\bot$.